-Gleider I Hernández is Senior Lecturer in Public International Law at Durham Law School and Deputy Director of the Durham Global Policy Institute.
+Gleider I Hernández is Associate Professor (Reader) in Public International Law at Durham Law School and Deputy Director of the Durham Global Policy Institute.

-Gleider is a Member of the Academic Review Board of the Cambridge Journal of International and Comparative Law, the Co-ordinating Committee of the International Legal Theory Group of the European Society of International Law, and General Editor of Oxford International Courts of General Jurisdiction (Oxford Scholarship Online).
-Gleider is also a Member of the International Group of Experts who have jointly authored the 2nd edition of the Tallinn Manual on the International Law applicable to Cyber Operations (Cambridge University Press, 2016).
-Gleider occasionally engages in legal consultancy; he presently serves as Special Assistant to the President of the Arbitral Tribunal seated in the ICSID arbitration Pey Casado and Foundation President Allende v.
-Republic of Chile.
+Gleider is a Member of the Academic Review Board of the Cambridge Journal of International and Comparative Law, Vice-Chair of the Co-ordinating Committee of the International Legal Theory Group of the European Society of International Law, and General Editor of Oxford International Courts of General Jurisdiction (Oxford Scholarship Online).
+He was also a Member of the International Group of Experts who jointly authored the 2nd edition of the Tallinn Manual on the International Law applicable to Cyber Operations (Cambridge University Press, 2017).

-Prior to arriving in Durham, he served as Associate Legal Officer at the International Court of Justice (2007-2010), acting from 2008-2010 as Law Clerk to Judges Bruno Simma and Peter Tomka (then Vice-President).
-At the Law Faculty of the University of Oxford, Gleider worked as a Graduate Teaching Assistant, acting as Tutor in Public International Law (2005-2007), and Teaching Fellow at the Environmental Change Institute (2006-2007); as Senior Editor of the Oxford University Commonwealth Law Journal (2006-2007); and as Convenor of the Public International Law Discussion Group (2005-2006).
-Gleider has also practised as a barrister and solicitor, in public and administrative law, at the law firm Fasken Martineau DuMoulin LLP (Montreal, Canada), until 2004.
+Prior to arriving in Durham, he served as Associate Legal Officer at the International Court of Justice (2007-2010), acting from 2008-2010 as Law Clerk to Judges Bruno Simma and Peter Tomka (then Vice-President); and practised as a barrister and solicitor at Fasken Martineau DuMoulin LLP (Montreal) until 2004.

 Gleider is fully fluent in English, French and Spanish, and is conversational in Dutch.